berkeley-scf/tutorial-databases/sql.md

 system.time(dbExecute(db, "drop index count_index"))
 ```

-In many contexts (but not the examle above), an index can save huge
+In many contexts (but not the example above), an index can save huge
 amounts of time.
 So if you’re working with a database and speed is
 important, check to see if there are indexes.

 One downside of indexes is that creation of indexes can be very
-time-consuming, as seen above).
+time-consuming, as seen above.
 And if the database is updated
 frequently, this could be detrimental.

 Finally, using indexes in a lookup is not always advantageous, as